flatironinstitute/lineage_viewer/README.md

 parent/child relationships among cells for the timestamps, with earlier time stamps at the top.
 Cells with no parent or child relationship are not displayed.
 The user may focus on one of the timestamps and its immediate previous timestamp by clicking the canvas.
-The user can move the focus up or down using the arrow keys when the mouse if hovered over the canvas.
+The user can move the focus up or down using the arrow keys when the mouse is hovered over the canvas.

 ## The current and previous timestamp